aramdass/Project-Bank/README.md

 # Project-Bank
-Will contain any and all projects created over the course of my educational and Professional career
+Will contain any and all projects created over the course of my educational and professional career